-- (5) Group "Family Change" Project and Presentation.
-You will work in groups of 2-3 students, analyzing cultural artifacts such as magazines, movies, music, newspapers, or television.
-You will write a brief 3-4 page paper (as a group) and present a short 5-10 presentation to the class at the end of the quarter.
-More details about this project will be distributed early the quarter. - Participation: Participation is essential to the format of this class and will therefore contribute significantly toward your grade.
+- (5) Participation: Participation is essential to the format of this class and will therefore contribute significantly toward your grade.
 In short, your success in this class depends on your attendance and your active participation.
 "Participation" includes attendance, class discussions, group work, and independent in-class assignments.
 As a result, if you skip class or disrupt class by coming in late regularly or whispering, then your participation grade will suffer.
 For each five (5) class periods that you miss (or arrive late), your final grade will drop one full letter grade.
 This means that you are permitted to miss or arrive late to five (5) classes that's roughly 10% of our class! without consequence to your course grade.
 If you maintain strong attendance and contribute to class discussions in a meaningful way by adding important insights, your grade will benefit.
 Do not take this portion of your grade lightly excellent attendance and participation can significantly improve your final grade!
-The hallmark of a successful college student is great attendance.
+The hallmark of a successful college student is great attendance. - Homework: You will complete a handful of homework assignments throughout the quarter that require you to reflect on the course material and/or observe the social world.
+These assignments are very important to your own and your classmates' learning, as we will talk about them in class and engage in activities around them.
+You should do your best to address every assignment thoughtfully, clearly, and completely.
+Homework will be graded not only on completeness (Did you adequately address all the components of the assignment?), but also thoughtfulness (Does your assignment show that you thought hard about the topic, or did you give the topic just a little superficial attention?).
+Please note that I will not accept late homework, so homework that is not handed in on time will receive a zero grade.
+Additionally, I will not accept homework that isn't typed (unless I've specifically mentioned that it can be handwritten).
+Some homework assignments are described in the attached Course Calendar, and others will be announced during class.
+(200 total homework points)